aptos-labs/aptos-core/developer-docs-site/docs/tutorials/build-e2e-dapp/3-add-wallet-support.md

 :::tip
 If you haven't installed the Petra wallet extension yet:

+1. [Install Petral Wallet](../../guides/install-petra-wallet.md) and open the Chrome extension.
-1. See the [user instructions](https://petra.app/docs/use) on petra.app for help.
+2. Follow the [user instructions](https://petra.app/docs/use) on petra.app for help.
-2. Switch to the Devnet network by clicking, settings, network, and selecting **devnet**.
+2. Switch to the Devnet network by clicking **Settings** > **Network** and selecting **devnet**.
-3. Click the faucet button to ensure you can receive test tokens.
+3. Click the **Faucet** button to ensure you can receive test tokens.

 :::

 4. Open `Index.tsx` file.
-At the top of the file add the following
+At the top of the file, add the following:

 ```js
 import { PetraWallet } from "petra-plugin-wallet-adapter";
 import { AptosWalletAdapterProvider } from "@aptos-labs/wallet-adapter-react";
 ```

-5. Still on `Index.tsx`, add a const that holds an array of wallets
+5. Still in `Index.tsx`, add a constant that holds an array of wallets:

 ```js
 ...